shivathapaa/Nepali-Date-Picker/README-spm.md

 A `nil` text property keeps the library's own default rather than blanking it, so leaving `startLabel` alone still shows the localized "Start Date".
 Dimensions are in points.

+`showAdjacentMonthDays` fills the grid's empty cells with the neighbouring months' days, drawn faded; tapping one selects that day and moves the grid to its month.

+`initialCalendarSystem` and `showCalendarSystemToggle` control which calendar the grid shows and whether the user can switch it.
+Only the display changes: the date handed back to Swift is always Bikram Sambat, so switching keeps the same day selected.
+On the field options these apply to the calendar the field types in, and to the dialog the filled style opens; the outlined style has no dialog, so it reads `initialCalendarSystem` and ignores the other two.

 `outlined` picks between the two Material styles: `NepaliDateTextField` / `NepaliDateRangeTextField` when true, and the filled `NepaliDateField` / `NepaliDateRangeField` when false.
 The filled variants